NpappaG/orderflow-component/README.md

 ## Data + Streaming Plan

-- Start with the provided `useOrderStream` helper from the problem statement (BehaviorSubject/Subject-based) to synthesize realistic traffic.
+- Start with the provided `useOrderStream` helper from the problem statement (BehaviorSubject/Subject-based) to synthesize realistic traffic; keep this as the default mode for demos.
-- Normalize events into `OrderEvent` `{ id, side, volume, timestamp, progress, animationState }`.
+- Normalize events into `OrderEvent` `{ id, side, volume, timestamp }` (extend as needed for animation state internally).
 - Rolling aggregates: RxJS `scan` + time-bucketed queue to compute buy/sell volume share over the chosen window; expose a smoothed EMA for branch thickness to avoid jitter.
 - Controls: pause/resume stream, tweak time window, optionally slow-mo for demos.